arashz68/IDS6938-SimulationTechniques/Homework2/Readme.md

 ##Part 4 - Implementing Extra Features (10 pts)

-Implementing 2 features on the extra features list.
-Pick any feature on the "*extra features*" list below to customize your assignment to fit your interests.
-Please document this in your writeup. (*Note: These should total 10pts.
-You could successfully implement a feature worth 10pts or greater.
-This also fulfills this requirement.
-The features are assigned points based on difficulty.
-The 5pt features are more straightforward.*)

-##Part 5 - Final Report (10 pts)

-Write up the results to the previous sections in the main *readme.md* in your forked repository.
-Turn in the URL for your fork in webcourses.
-Be visual.
-The report should contain the graphs and analysis requested.
-I have high expectations for the documentation here and you should allot the proper time to compose the writeup.

-##Extra Features (Extra Credit - 25pts)

-You have to implement two features from this list for Part 4.
-You may choose any two features you wish from this list.
-(Please explicitly note them in your *Readme.md*)

-If you feel like going beyond the scope of the assignment, you should consider implementing more of the following extra features. *Get the assignment working without them first.* You can get a maximum of 25 points in extra credit.
-Simply implementing these things doesn't guarantee you a 25; you really need to go above and beyond to get the full amount. (*The instructor reserves the right to hand out extra credit as his he sees fit.*)

-* **(5 Points)** - Implement and compare Halton, Hammersley, (Or another quasi method) Quasi sequences and add them to your analysis for appropriate subparts of Part 1.

 * **(5 Points)** - Implement different distributions inside the Quasi random sequences and add them to your analysis for appropriate subparts of Part 1.

-* **(5 Points)** - Implement and compare another (advanced) psedo random sequences and add them to your analysis for all subparts of Part 1 (Examples include: [PCG](http://www.pcg-random.org/), or [Random123](https://github.com/DEShawResearch/Random123-Boost)).

-* **(20 Points)** - Complete Part 2 with a different board game.
-Construct the game's transition matrix, simulate the game, and analyze the results (Run the game past the instructor).

-* **(20 Points)** - Complete Part 2 with a 3D version of Snakes and Ladders.
-Construct the game's transition matrix, simulate the game, and analyze the results.

-* **(10 Points)** - Provide code in (Python, R, Matlab...) that demonstrates an animation of the board itself evolving overtime for Snakes in Ladder for part 2.

 * **(10 Points)** - Add a 2D visualization to AnyLogic for Part 3.

 * **(10 Points)** - Add a 3D visualization to AnyLogic for Part 3.

-* **(5 Points)** - Pick a research problem (from your dissertation, Energy Microgrids, Missle Defence...).
-Compare and contrast different software packages (AnyLogic, Simio, Simulu8, Arena etc).
-Convince me as your "manager/advisor" what advantages, weaknesses, and costs each program has.
-Come to a conclusion.
-Roughly sketch out how you would formulate the problem in the framework.

-* **(10 Points)** - Create an Anylogic simulation for Part 2 - Snakes and Ladders.

-* **(10 Points)** - Setup another resource allocation / queueing problem related to your research in Anylogic with a basic visualization

 * **(10 Points)** - Setup up SmartGrid or a Microgrid System that creates resources of power from wind, solar, and electric grid.
 Set up various devices in your house to draw power.
 [Reference 1](http://www.sciencedirect.com/science/article/pii/S1877050916301740),   [Reference 2](http://www.tandfonline.com/doi/full/10.1080/19401493.2013.866695?src=recsys&).

-* **(25 Points)** - Set up a discrete simulation of your choice that uses an approved real-time data source and visualizes the results.
-(See instructor for approval).

-* **(N Points)** - You are welcome to make suggestions for a feature of your own choosing, but they must be approved by instructor before implementing.